-The Human Services Department seeks to reduce the ratio of illegitimate births in New Mexico.
+HSD seeks to reduce the ratio of illegitimate births in New Mexico.
 Of particular importance is the significant rate of pregnancy among the state's teenage population resulting in an excessive number of teens bearing children they are not prepared to care for.

-The department anticipates that activities to reduce the illegitimacy ratio of the State will be funded through state and/or federal funds and may include funding from the TANF block grant.
+The Department anticipates that activities to reduce the illegitimacy ratio of the State will be funded through state and/or federal funds and may include funding from the TANF block grant.

-To address the State's illegitimacy ratio, HSD, in consultation with the Children, Youth and Families Department, the Department of Health, and the Public Education Department and other agencies such as schools, and faith-based or community organizations, will seek to develop and implement an educational plan for New Mexico's population and with special emphasis on a teen pregnancy prevention program.
+To address the State's illegitimacy ratio, HSD, in consultation with the CYFD, the Department of Health (DOH), and PED and other agencies such as schools, and faith-based or community organizations, will seek to develop and implement an educational plan for New Mexico's population and with special emphasis on a teen pregnancy prevention program.

-The Department will seek to include all entities in the state that deal with teenage individuals and/or their parents or guardians, including Children, Youth and Families Department, Department of Health, Public Education Department, Department of Workforce Solutions, juvenile detention facilities, hospitals and schools.
+The Department will seek to include all entities in the state that deal with teenage individuals and/or their parents or guardians, including CYFD, DOH, PED, DWS, juvenile detention facilities, hospitals and schools.